jlpteaching/ECS154B/lab1/lab1.md

 - [ ] You have commented out or removed any extra debug statements.
 - [ ] You have uploaded two files: `cpu.scala` and `alucontrol.scala`.
-- [ ] You have filled in and uploaded the blank circuit diagram.
+- [ ] You have filled in and uploaded the blank circuit diagram *with only the wires/components necessary to implement the R-type instructions*.
 - [ ] You have filled in and uploaded the feedback form.

 # Hints